OneMoreSummer/academic-kickstart/content/post/questioning-the-underdog-hypothesis-1/index.md

 What are the mechanisms of an underdog effect?

-If the answers are yes to most/all of these questions then we may have a construct we can reference, the Underdog Effect.
-If the answers are no, maybe some, or I’m not sure then we don’t.
-What we currently have is a hypothesis, the Underdog Hypothesis (UH), first offered by Gibbs, Jarvis & Dufur (2012) when studying ice hockey.
-They state ‘relatively younger players are thought to benefit by more competitive play with their older counterparts’
+If we have good answers to most/all of these questions then we may have a construct we can reference, the Underdog Effect.
+If the answers are weak or unsure then we don’t.
+What we do currently have is a **hypothesis**, the Underdog Hypothesis (UH), first offered by Gibbs, Jarvis & Dufur (2012) when studying ice hockey.
+They state ‘*relatively younger players are thought to benefit by more competitive play with their older counterparts*’

 These are things we know very little about, yet, the flimsy and highly questionable ‘evidence’ for the UH is often used as a reason for not addressing the RAE for which there is 40 years of solid evidence.